xfarrow/locatemydevice/README.md

 # Locate My Device
-This app helps to locate a lost smartphone through the use of conventional SMS. **It is in beta and under active development**
+This app helps to locate a lost smartphone through the use of conventional SMS.

+**This project is in beta and under active development**

 ## Screenshots
 | Homescreen | SMS Chat